Windows 11 23H2 new features and changes (September 2023 update)

 Furthermore, the “All apps” menu will now show a “System” label for system components.

 On Windows Search, the experience now uses the Microsoft Bing Search app to return web content and search results.
-Also, as part of the profile menu, the Start menu will now show notification badging for Microsoft accounts-related information.
+Also, as part of the profile menu, the Start menu now shows notification badging for Microsoft accounts-related information.

 Start badge notifications